Finding Free and Open Resources: Module 3

 Open licenses are documents which grant certain permissions to the public beyond “all rights reserved” copyright protection.
 These licenses vary in openness, depending on which uses of a work are permitted or restricted.
 It is preferred that OER have open licenses that grant the most permissions possible, usually requiring an attribution of the original work and author, but not restricted from commercial use, derivative works, or remixes.

-There are multiple types of open licenses, from the GPL for open-source software to Open Access in scientific literature.
 For educational resources, the preferred open licenses are Creative Commons licenses, which will be discussed in detail in the next module.

 Open Educational Resources can also be in the Public Domain if the term in which a work is protected under copyright expires, if the work was never under copyright protection in the first place, if the work is donated to the Public Domain, or if the work is written by the United States Government.
 Public Domain works are “no rights reserved,” meaning they can be used in any way without having to obtain permissions.
+Currently, there is only one way to voluntarily put your current works into the public domain in the United States, and that is through the CC0 open license.

 Due to changes in copyright law, Public Domain restrictions can be complicated.
 To check to see if a work is within the Public Domain, use this Copyright Term and Public Domain Guide from Cornell University.
 For more information on University System of Georgia Copyright and Fair Use policy, check their Copyright Generally guide.